ajtw7/stake-n-shares/MVP.md

 - Creates a foundation to demonstrate value of timing and allocation decisions.
 - Keeps scope tight: one bet, one equity slice, clear output.

----

-Questions or need a “multi-snapshot roadmap” draft?
-Ask anytime.